eerkela/bertrand/docs/source/content/api/typecheck.rst

 Subtypes
 ^^^^^^^^
-If ``include_subtypes=True`` (the default), then :func:`subtypes <subtype>` will also be included in membership checks.
+If ``include_subtypes=True`` (the default), then :func:`subtypes <subtype>` will be included in membership checks.

 .. doctest::